YasinMohammed7/Frontend-Project/README.md

 1- Max-width: 991px, the search bar hides until you click the loupe and then it appears;

-2- The Navigation bar goes on the bottom of the screen (menu button) with "user", "favorites" and "cart" buttons;
+2- The Navigation bar goes on the bottom of the screen (menu button) with "user", "favorites" and "cart" buttons.

 The project it's still in progress from my constantly desire to improve myself.